Graphic design courses

 If you study your graphic design degree online through Open Universities Australia, you have the flexibility to choose how many subjects you take per term.
 This means you can complete your qualification at a faster or slower pace than you would on campus.

-Most graphic designers in Australia work for marketing and advertising agencies, publishers and corporate brands, but you will find a need for this skill in many sectors.
+Most graphic designers in Australia work for marketing and advertising agencies, publishers and corporate brands.
+There’s no shortage of demand for graphic design skills.

 Your qualification could also lead to a related career as a: